bdqnghi/ggnn.tensorflow/README.md

 This is a Tensorflow implementation of the Gated Graph Sequence Neural Networks (GGNN) as described in the paper [Gated Graph Sequence Neural Networks](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
 For a pytorch version, please refer to: https://github.com/bdqnghi/ggnn_graph_classification.

-Some parts of this implementation are taken from https://github.com/Microsoft/gated-graph-neural-network-samples with lots of modifications for our purpose.
-This implementation focuses on the Graph Level classification, which hasn't been exploiting from the original code base.
-Concretely, we focus the Program Classification task, in which each program is represented in a form of a graph.
+This implementation focuses on the Graph Level classification task.
+Concretely, we focus the Program Classification, in which each program is represented in a form of a graph.

 # A Tensorflow Implementation of GGNN for Graph Classification